 Every great sauce starts with a great base.
-In this recipe our base is going to be olive oil, pancetta, shallot, garlic, and carrot (more on that later).
+In this bolognese recipe we are going to start with crisping up some pancetta.
 “Stephanie, I have bacon can I use that instead of pancetta?” in short, yes you can.
 Bacon and pancetta are from the same cut of the pig the pork belly, the main difference is bacon is smoked and pancetta is not.
-So if you use bacon, it will add a smokey flavor to a dish that may mess with the flavor profile but won’t completely ruin the dish.
+So if you use bacon, it will add a smokey flavor to a dish that may mess with the flavor profile, but won’t completely ruin the dish.

-I served it with my homemade garlic bread, which was perfect for dipping and scooping in the sauce.
+I served this bolognese sauce with my homemade garlic bread, which was perfect for dipping and scooping in the sauce.
 I highly recommend making it along side!
-Then grated from fresh parmesan over the top.

 Visit my store for useful tools and favorite kitchen items

 Affiliate notice: The links above are affiliate links meaning I do make a small profit from your purchases.
 Your price is not affected by this commission.
 Thank you for supporting Girl with the Iron CastPrint

 A made from scratch Bolognese sauce that is so full of flavor served with pasta.

 - 3 tbsp + 3 tbsp olive oil

 - 1 large shallot, minced (about 3 tbsp)

 - 1 medium carrot grated (about 1/4 cup)

 - 1/2 tsp fresh ground black pepper